DenivaldoCruz/dcruz-hadoop-cluster/README.md

 * No proper PySpark setup
 * Unable to get Hive to work on Tez (current default MapReduce)

-# Main commands
+# Commands
 ## HDFS
 ### Inicialização do Hadoop
-*To start Hadoop you must prepare (format) the machine to receive the data.
+* To start Hadoop you must prepare (format) the machine to receive the data.
 ```$ bin / hadoop namenode -format```

 * Start NameNode daemon and DataNode daemon:
 ```$ sbin / start-dfs.sh```

 NameNode - http: // localhost: 50070 /

 * Start the ResourceManager daemon and the NodeManager daemon:
 ```$ sbin / start-yarn.sh```

 ResourceManager - http: // localhost: 8088 /

 * list JVM processes